 Having no other choice, Jacob resigned himself to the present circumstance.
 Slowly his mind began dismissing the pain.
 In due course it wandered back to his home and family…

-…He pictured their old moss-covered stone cottage, a wisp of wood smoke curling above the chimney.
+…He pictured their moss-covered stone cottage, a wisp of wood smoke curling above the chimney.

 …There was the corral where Duke and Dok munched hay from the manger, swishing their long blond tails.
-Baldur came running up to greet him, his tail wagging, his one good eye so bright.
+Baldur came running up to greet him, his one good eye so bright.

-…His younger brothers, Ambros and Josef, and his little sisters, Katrin and Baby Tresa, whom he loved to play and laugh with; they all appeared.
+…His younger brothers, Ambros and Josef, and his little sisters, Katrin and Baby Tresa, whom he loved to play and laugh with; all four appeared.

 He loved them all so dearly and now, he would never see them again.
 A sob arose in his throat.
 Instantly he swallowed his self-pity, warning himself…

 …Stop feeling sorry for yourself, Jacob!
 You’re not eaten yet.
 But you’re captured.
-You gotta think of a way to escape.
+You’ve got to think of a way to escape.